dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 But there's no way we could be together.
 It just wouldn't work.
 She was on such a different path.
 It was what made me me and what made her her that drew us together.
 The only way we could be together is if we lost that.
-I realized this and I know she did two.
+I realized this and I know she did too.
 But for those few days, we loved each other so intensely.
 Perhaps, it was because we knew it wouldn't last.
 I hope that's not the secret.

 I finally felt like part of the world, instead of an outsider.
 A people watcher, looking in.
 I comprehended all the shades of chiaroscuro in our social stratifications and gamified human mechinations.
-I had comprehended that before, but I can't say I understood it.
+I could comprehend that before, but I can't say I understood it.
 I couldn't be part of it.
 Maybe it was because of what I had learned in the past decade.
 But she dissolved that separation between me and the world.
 Or, I discovered the capacity for love to